StefReck/MEdgeConv/README.rst

 - nodes, shape (batchsize, n_nodes_max, n_features)
     Node features of the graph, padded to fixed size.
+    Valid nodes have to come first, then the padded nodes.

 - is_valid, shape (batchsize, n_nodes_max)
     1 for actual node, 0 for padded node.